 Let’s dive in.

 It’s no secret that winter gardening is tricky and not for the faint heart gardener.
-But with adequate planning, preparation and experimenting, you can have great success at it.
+But with adequate planning, preparation, and experimenting, you can have great success at it.

 I’ve shared with you a comprehensive guide to winter gardening specific to your zone.
 Many thanks to Megan Wilson for suggesting the infographic.
-In the infographic, you’ve learnt about hardy-crop varieties, how you can protect them from harsh winter and various USDA plant hardiness zones.
+In the infographic, you’ve learned about hardy-crop varieties, how you can protect them from harsh winter and various USDA plant hardiness zones.